racket/rhombus/enforestation/0000-enforestation.md

    expands at the Racket level by Rhombus-expanding a sequence of declaration, definition, and expression forms.

- * The `rhombus-block` form can be used to create a nested binding context.
+ * The `rhombus-block` form can be used to create a nested binding/mapping context.
 It expands to Rhombus-expand a sequence of definition and expression forms, requiring the last expansion to be an expression.

  * The `rhombus-expression` form expands to Rhombus-expand (with enforestation) a single expression.